danielraymond/sparta-sinatra-api-project/README.md

 ## Sinatra Restful Web App with NASA NEO API Homepage Project

 ### How to run the app
-The following steps are for running the app locally using on a MacOS terminal.
+The following steps are for running the app locally on a MacOS terminal.

 Clone the repo onto your machine using the following command in your terminal: